BHUTAN TRAVEL GUIDE

 History of Bhutan

+This Bhutan travel Guide will also help you to understand the history of Bhutan.
 Bhutan’s early history stepped in Buddhist folklore and mythology; it features tremendous deeds and begins with supernatural powers.
 It is said that a saint who had the ability to appear in eight different forms, one of them being Guru Rinpoche, visited Bhutan on a flying tiger and left the imprint of his body and his hat on rocks.

-Many of the important events in the country early history involved saints and religious leaders and were therefore arranged only in scriptures.
+Many of the important events in the country’s early history involved saints and religious leaders and were therefore arranged only in scriptures.
 Most of these original documents were destroyed in fires in the printing works of Sonagatshel in 1828 and in Punakha Dzong in 1832.
 Much of what was left in the old capital of Punakha was also lost in an earthquake in 1897 and more record was lost when Paro Dzong burned in 1907.
 Therefore much of the early history of Bhutan relies on reports from British explorers, on legend and folklore, and the manuscripts that escaped these disasters.